letsemploy/docs/docs/why.md

 Employers in Switzerland paid more than **USD 100 millions per year** just to publish their job openings **to one single job portal**.

-Needless to say, job portals typically **charge employeers regardless** of whether they fill the position or not.
+Needless to say, job portals typically **charge employers regardless** of whether they fill the position or not.

 ## Inefficient